DeeDaniels/Express_ToDoList/README.md

 ## How It's Made: HTML, CSS, JavaScript, Node, Express, MongoDB, EJS template

-## Optimizations: I plan to add more styling to this project.
+## Optimizations: I plan to add more styling and editing features to this project.

 ## Lessons Learned:
 - Creating a database